HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 Operational Definition of Indicators:

-The philosophy of Six Sigma always depends on objective facts as against tactical knowledge.
-It is for this reason not only the composite variables and variables should be decided but also the method to calculate them should be mentioned transparently in a document.
-There is a chance of confusion and ambiguity at a later stage if the definitions can be understood in more than a single way.
+The Six Sigma philosophy always depends on objective facts rather than tactical knowledge.
+For this reason, not only should the composite variables and variables be decided, but also the method to calculate them should be mentioned transparently in a document.
+If the definitions can be understood in more than one way, there is a chance of confusion and ambiguity at a later stage.

 Data Collection Plan:

-In the Measure Phase of Six Sigma, you should create a plan to collect data.
+You should create a plan to collect data in the Measure Phase of Six Sigma.
 This plan should correspond to the variables chosen.
 The data collection plan necessitates assigning responsibilities explicitly about gathering data.
 In case, the data collection process has been automated, the person, who will be handling the perfection of the process should also be stated such that others can know.

 Sampling Plan:

 Gathering population data for the Six Sigma project is a costly endeavor.
 Thanks to different sampling techniques available that work similarly to Population Data!
-From the Six Sigma methodology, you can get to know the right sampling technique to follow based on your project requirements.
-Nevertheless, the decision must be arrived at and sampling information should be part of the Data Collection Plan for quick reference just in case doubts arise in the future.
+From the Six Sigma methodology, you can know the right sampling technique based on your project requirements.
+Nevertheless, the decision must be arrived at and sampling information should be part of the Data Collection Plan for quick reference in case future doubts arise.

 Validated Measurement System: